meatball133/crystal/exercises/concept/spellbound-steel/.docs/introduction.md

 ### find

-The `find` method returns the first element in the collection that meets the condition specified in the block.
+The [`find`][find] method returns the first element in the collection that meets the condition specified in the block.

 ```crystal
 arr = [1, 2, 3]